Park Rapids, Minnesota: Notable people

 Park Rapids is the birthplace of two notable authors, Will Weaver and Nathan Aaseng.
-Weaver was born to a farming family and educated at Saint Cloud State University, the University of Minnesota, and Stanford University.
-He worked as a farmer, an educator, and a fiction writer.
+Weaver was born to a farming family and educated at St. Cloud State University, the University of Minnesota, and Stanford University.
+He worked as a farmer and an educator.
 Three of his best-known novels are Striking Out, Farm Team, and Hard Ball.
 They reflect Weaver's upbringing on a northern Minnesota farm.
-His writings have won several awards, including the Friends of American Writers Award (1989) and the Minnesota Book Award for Fiction (1989).
+His work has won several awards, including the Friends of American Writers Award (1989) and the Minnesota Book Award for Fiction (1989).
 Weaver now lives in Bemidji.

 Aaseng was the son of a minister and attended Luther College and Luther Seminary.
 He worked as a microbiologist-biochemist and wrote juvenile nonfiction and fiction.
 His works include more than 130 books on a variety of subjects.
 Some examples are Big Red, Wild Trek, and the "You Are the Coach" series.

 Minnesota newspaper editor and legislator John A. Ainley, Jr., lived in Park Rapids.

 Iowa newspaper editor and legislator Thomas Miller was born in Park Rapids.

 Businesswoman and Minnesota state legislator Esther Miriam Fieldman lived in Park Rapids.

 Four-time U.S. Paralympian Aaron Pike was born in Park Rapids and spent his first year there before moving away for his father's military career.
-Pike returned to Park Rapids each summer and continues to list it as his hometown.
+Pike returned to Park Rapids in the summer and continues to list it as his hometown.
 He competes in wheelchair racing and Nordic skiing.

 Recreation

-The official start of the Heartland Trail is at Park Rapids’ Heartland Park, which has shelters, restrooms, a swimming beach and a bridge across the Fish Hook River.
+The official start of the Heartland Trail is at Park Rapids' Heartland Park, which has shelters, restrooms, a swimming beach and a bridge across the Fish Hook River.

-There are over 70 lakes in the Park Rapids area, which all offer distinct fishing opportunities.
-Some notable nearby lakes include Lake Itasca (headwaters of the Mississippi River) and some of the numerous Crow Wing Lakes.
-Fish commonly caught in the area include largemouth, smallmouth and rock bass, bullhead, crappie, northern pike, perch, sunfish, and walleye.
+The Park Rapids area has more than 70 lakes, which all offer fishing opportunities.
+Notable nearby lakes include Lake Itasca (headwaters of the Mississippi River) and some of the many Crow Wing Lakes.
+Fish commonly caught in the area include largemouth, smallmouth, and rock bass, bullhead, crappie, northern pike, perch, sunfish, and walleye.
 The Heartland Trail, one of the oldest rail-to-trail projects in the United States, begins in Park Rapids.
 The 49-mile trail is open to horseback riding, hiking, snowmobiling, and biking at different segments.
-Deer, coyote, grey wolf, chipmunks, bobcat, bear, bald eagle, red fox, raccoon, beaver and muskrat can all be spotted along the trail.
+Deer, coyote, grey wolf, chipmunks, bobcat, bear, bald eagle, red fox, raccoon, beaver, and muskrat can all be spotted along the trail.